Troubleshoot yourself? Or call a pro

 For window air conditioners, you can take the unit to a local repair shop.
 If it’s a $99 big box special and is not working properly, it’s probably cheaper to replace it with a new window AC unit than to pay a technicial to repair it.

 For central air conditioners, beyond simple things such as checking the circuit breaker, condensate drain, and thermostat, you risk making the problem worse, not better, if you try to fix it yourself.
-Whenever you’re unsure, call your HVAC technician, or use the QualitySmith referral service to get a qualified company to solve your problem.
+Whenever you’re unsure, call your HVAC technician.
 A service call is cheaper if you haven’t first made the original problem worse.